codykonior/Jojoba/README.md

 Install-Module -Name Jojoba
 ```

-It is written for the current versions of PowerShell on Windows - 5.1 and 6.0.1.
+It is written for Windows PowerShell 5.1 and has also been tested on PowerShell Core 6.0.1 for Windows.

 #### Example

-Any function using Jojoba needs:
+Any function using Jojoba needs a minimum of:
-* A ValueFromPipeline string argument with a Name or Alias of InputObject.
+* A string type ValueFromPipeline argument with a name or alias of InputObject.
+This may also have an attribute of ValueFromPipelineByPropertyValue.
 * A ValueFromRemainingArguments argument of any name.
-Any switches for Jojoba use the -Jojoba prefix.
+Any switches for Jojoba will use the -Jojoba prefix.
 * `Start-Jojoba {}` wrapping code in the process block.
 * `Publish-Jojoba` in the end block.

+It's fine for other parameters to be in use as well.

 ``` powershell
 function Test-ComputerPing {